shoreenb/Epic-Cakes/README.md

 ### Acknowledgements

-- The theme of this project came from my mum who also needs a website to market her delicious cakes!
+- I decided to choose the theme of this project because my mum needs a website to market her delicious cakes!
 - The utmost gratitude goes to everyone from the slack community who replied to my questions and gave constructive helpful feedback.
+  Special thanks to JimLynx who helped me sort at last minute issue!
 - Many thanks to my mentor for guiding me through this process.
+- Last but not least thanks to my husband who looked after the family whilst I was glued to this project!

 #### Releases